About Islon Woolf MD

 4

-Primary care doctors are incentivized to get you in the office but punt you to specialists to address your problems.
-I am incentivized to solve your problems myself, whether in the office, outside the office, after hours, or on our devices.
+Primary care doctors are incentivized to get you in the office, but hand you off to specialists to handle the problem.
+I am incentivized to solve your problem myself, whether in the office, outside, after hours, or on our devices.
 A far more efficient process.

 Accuracy